reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-1)

-This lesson describes how to implement a basic write side for a reSolve application.
-An application's [write side](resolve-app-structure.md#write-and-read-sides) handles commands, performs input validation, and emits **events** based on valid commands.
+This lesson describes how to implement a write side for a reSolve application.
+An application's [write side](resolve-app-structure.md#write-and-read-sides) handles commands, validates input data, and emits **events** based on valid commands.
 The framework then saves the emitted events to the **event store**.

 ### Create an Aggregate